ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

   ddev composer install;
   ```

+!!! note Precedence

+    For a same variable, its server level environment value override its application level dotenv value.
+    To switch a variable from `ddev config --web-environment-add` command to `.env.local` file, you have

+    - to remove it from under the `web_environment:` key in `.ddev/config.yaml` file then restart the project,
+    - or rebuild it from scratch.

 ### Run an already existing project

 - Instead of creating an empty directory like in _[1.
 Create a DDEV project directory](#1-create-a-ddev-project-directory)_, a directory already containing an Ibexa DXP project is used.
 - In _[2.
 Configure DDEV / Configure PHP version and document root](#configure-php-version-and-document-root)_, no need to create the Document root, `--create-docroot` mustn't be used.
 - Instead of `ddev composer create` from _[5.
 Create Ibexa DXP project](#5-create-ibexa-dxp-project)_, use solely `ddev composer install`.
+- [Ibexa data migration](../content_management/data_migration/importing_data.md) or [`ddev import-db`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#import-db) can be used to populate the database.

 The following example run on DDEV a [version controlled project](https://doc.ibexa.co/en/latest/getting_started/install_ibexa_dxp/#add-project-to-version-control), a local clone of a remote Git repository:
 ```bash